The funny thing is this, says Dave Carlsrud, mayor of rural Valley City, North Dakota: “Neither one of us wears caps. I hardly ever wear a cap.”

 “If I see him sobbing or something like that, then I’ll feel bad.”
 Heinrich jokes, when asked how much he’d enjoy seeing his counterpart in a “I Love Jamestown“ cap.
 “If I see him with a smile on his face, then I’ll feel good.
 But I don’t take pleasure in anyone else’s pain.
 So, in other words, I’ll really enjoy it!”

 Carlsrud adds: “And, if we come to the finish line and one or the other is ahead by one or two points, and our percentage is higher than the rest of the state, I think we can both feel good, whoever has to wear a cap.”

-Want to keep an eye on who wins?
-Check the results and keep tabs on your hometown by using our Response Rate Map.
+Want to see who won?
+Check the results and keep tabs on your hometown by using our Response Rate Maps.